 Checked (date) Ву Date of next review There is a named individual who is responsible for the operation of the system.
-Alan Mccormick Operations Manager The problem we are trying to address has been clearly defined and installing cameras is the best solution.
+Operations The problem we are trying to address has been clearly defined and installing cameras is the best solution.
 This decision should be reviewed on a regular basis.
-See our Legitimate Interests Assessment for Operating CCTV A system has been chosen which produces clear images which the law enforcement bodies (usually the police) can use to investigate crime and these can easily be taken from the system when required.
-System supplied by Align Consulting Cameras have been sited so that they provide clear images.
+Legitimate Interests Assessment for A system has been chosen which produces clear images which the law enforcement bodies (usually the police) can use to investigate crime and these can easily be taken from the system when required. by Align Cameras have been sited so that they provide clear images.
 Yes Cameras have been positioned to avoid capturing the images of persons not visiting the premises.

 There are visible signs showing that CCTV is in operation.
-Where it is not obvious who is responsible for the system contact details are displayed on the sign(s).
-Yes, and contact details now included Images from this CCTV system are securely stored, where only a limited number of authorised persons may have access to them.
-Stored on Digital Video Recorder linked to Network.
-Only access by Operations Manager and IT Management PCI The recorded images will only be retained long enough for any incident to come to light (eg for a theft to be noticed) and the incident to be investigated.
-Images retained for 30 days - but can be extended if further investigation needed, or images can be downloaded Except for law enforcement bodies, images will not be provided to third parties.
-Under RIDDOR images need also to be available to insurance companies The potential impact on individuals' privacy has been identified and taken into account in the use of the system.
-Yes, see Legitimate Interests Assessment
+Where it is not obvious who is responsible for the system contact details are displayed on the sign(s). details now Images from this CCTV system are securely stored, where only a limited number of authorised persons may have access to them.
+The recorded images will only be retained long enough for any incident to come to light (eg for a theft to be noticed) and the incident to be investigated. for 30 days - but can be extended if further Except for law enforcement bodies, images will not be provided to third parties.
+The potential impact on individuals' privacy has been identified and taken into account in the use of the system.
+Legitimate Interests

 The organisation knows how to respond to individuals making requests for copies of their own images.
-If unsure the controller knows to seek advice from the Information Commissioner as soon as such a request is made.
-Yes, as long as request made within 30 days.
-Can isolate frames and save to encrypted zip file.
-Regular checks are carried out to ensure that the system is working properly and produces high quality images.
-Checks normally carried out quarterly.
+If unsure the controller knows to seek advice from the Information Commissioner as soon as such a request is made. request made within 30 days.
+Can isolate frames and save to encrypted zip Regular checks are carried out to ensure that the system is working properly and produces high quality images. carried out